prometheus/compliance/remote_write/README.md

 - The [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 - The [VictoriaMetrics Agent](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/app/vmagent), unless you're on [Mac OS X](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/1042).

+If you want to test a dev version of your sender, simply put your binary in `bin/`.

-If you want to add another sender, see the examples in [the targets director](targets/) and recreate that pattern in a PR.
+To add another sender, see the examples in [the targets director](targets/) and recreate that pattern in a PR.